Learning to Optimize by Differentiable Programming: Differentiable Programming

-Differentiable programming reframes optimization in machine learning by embedding optimization problems as trainable, differentiable components within learning architectures~\cite{amos2019differentiable}.
+Differentiable programming reframes optimization in machine learning by embedding optimization problems as trainable, differentiable components within learning architectures~\cite{zhao2025fully}.
 Instead of functioning solely as terminal solvers, optimization layers integrate objectives, constraints, and algorithms into end-to-end gradient-based training through automatic differentiation~\cite{baydin2018automatic}.
 This enables scalable systems that avoid manual gradient derivations and extend differentiability to complex algorithmic structures such as control loops, discrete decisions, and physical simulations~\cite{sapienza2024differentiable, bouziani2024differentiable}.
-Treating optimization as a differentiable layer has led to wide-ranging applications, including predictor–verifier training~\cite{dvijotham2018training}, deep equilibrium models~\cite{bai2019deep}, differentiable tensor networks~\cite{liao2019differentiable}, differentiable vision pipelines~\cite{li2018differentiable}, physics simulators~\cite{pachalieva2022physics, hu2021theory}, differentiable MPC~\cite{amos2018differentiable}, bilevel hyperparameter learning~\cite{pedregosa2016hyperparameter}, robustness via convex relaxations~\cite{wong2018provable, zhang2019towards}, and differentiable sorting and ranking~\cite{blondel2020fast}.
+Treating optimization as a differentiable layer has led to wide-ranging applications, including predictor–verifier training~\cite{dvijotham2018training}, deep equilibrium models~\cite{bai2019deep}, differentiable tensor networks~\cite{liao2019differentiable}, differentiable vision pipelines~\cite{li2018differentiable}, differentiable MPC~\cite{amos2018differentiable}, bilevel hyperparameter learning~\cite{pedregosa2016hyperparameter}, robustness via convex relaxations~\cite{wong2018provable, zhang2019towards}, and differentiable sorting and ranking~\cite{blondel2020fast}.
+Beyond convex settings, Theseus~\cite{pineda2022theseus} extends this paradigm to nonlinear least squares, combining second-order solvers with sparse GPU-accelerated linear algebra and implicit differentiation for end-to-end learning in robotics and vision.
 These developments establish differentiable programming as a unifying paradigm linking optimization, control, and scientific computing.
-The following section introduces representative implementations and studies that embed differentiable programming within optimization frameworks.
+The following section introduces representative optimization software packages (cf. Table \ref{tab:dp-frameworks}) for differentiable programming frameworks.